ess-dmsc/just-bin-it/README.md

     * "det_range" (array of ints): the range of detectors to histogram [2-D only]
     * "num_bins" (int): the number of histogram bins
     * "topic" (string): the topic to write histogram data to
+    * "source" (string): the name of the source to accept data from

 For example:
 ```json